dijasila/GPAW/doc/exercises/summerschool10.rst

   $ mv ~/.bashrc ~/old.bashrc
   $ echo source ~ashj/summerschool-env/gbar-gpaw.rc > ~/.bashrc
+  $ source ~/.bashrc

 This will set up the environment for you so that you can use ASE, GPAW, VMD and matplotlib.
-The changes will take effect for all new terminals opened from now on.

 Running GPAW calculations
 -------------------------